 - Charging interest is your legal right.
 And sometimes it’s important to stand your ground, especially when larger firms try to use bullying tactics.

 - But in the long run will it do more harm than good?
 Will it sour relations with what was a potentially lucrative customer?

 - What do other businesses in your industry do?
 Is it a common problem or is this an isolated incident you can deal with as a one off?
 You can ask around on places like UK Business Forums if you’d like advice from people in a similar situation.

-OK.
-I Want to Charge Interest AND I Want to Get Paid.
-What Next?
+What if I Want to Charge Interest AND I Want to Get Paid, What Next?

 Bearing in mind you want your invoice paid and you probably want to keep your customer, this is a delicate matter.
 How do you manage the two simultaneously?

 - Be practical!
 Interest will go on increasing every day that the invoice goes unpaid.
 If you want to get paid it might be best to strike a deal with your customer.
 For example, if both businesses agree that the invoice will be paid within 7 days then no further interest will be charged.

 - Remember to confirm any revised agreements in writing.
 Verbal contracts are difficult to prove later on.